Steven Goldman, M.D., holds the C. Leonard Pfeiffer Endowed Chair in Cardiovascular Medicine at the UA Sarver Heart Center, University of Arizona.

 Dr. Goldman has won numerous awards for teaching over the years.
-In 2008, Dr. Goldman was named the Founders Day Speaker at the University of Arizona College of Medicine - Tucson.
+In 2008, Dr. Goldman was named the Founders Day Speaker at the University of Arizona College of Medicine – Tucson.
 This award is given each year to a faculty member with a long successful research career at the University of Arizona.
-In 2010, he was awarded the Charles W. Hall, Jr. Memorial Cardiology Fellowship Teaching Award.
-His research laboratory has received funding from the Sarver Heart Center, the Tech Launch Arizona, the Veterans Administration, National Institutes of Health, American Heart Association, the Arizona Biomedical Research Commission, the biotechnology industry, and private foundations.
+His research laboratory has received funding from the University of Arizona, Sarver Heart Center, Tech Launch Arizona, Veterans Affairs, National Institutes of Health, American Heart Association, Arizona Biomedical Research Commission, the biotechnology industry and private foundations.
 His laboratory has supported the development of several young investigators, including high school students, undergraduate students, medical students, house staff, PhD, and MD investigators.

 Dr. Goldman’s clinical research has focused on graft patency (evaluating the openness of arteries) after coronary artery bypass grafting (CABG).
 He has been the principle investigator and co-investigator on a number of large VA multicenter studies that defined the appropriate use of aspirin for vein graft patency after CABG.
 He is currently completing a long-term trial defining radial artery graft patency after CABG.

 Dr. Goldman’s work in the laboratory focuses on cardiovascular physiology and pharmacology.
 To this end, he has been investigating cell-based therapy for heart failure using stem cells seeded on a biodegradable patch as treatment for heart failure.
 He and Jordan Lancaster, PhD, founded Avery Therapeutics, a biotechnology start-up company that is a spin off from the University of Arizona to commercialize this idea.